palf/haskell-sdl2-examples/README.md

 * Lesson 09 - the text "Here's a viewport" in three different locations
 * Lesson 10 - a stick figure sitting on a hill
 * Lesson 11 - a different coloured dot in each corner of the window
+* Lesson 12 - a coloured window that changes when pressing any of Q, W, E, A, S, D